 Using my husband as an example again, he has traditionally avoided going on garden tours because it makes him feel his garden doesn't measure up.
 As beautiful as formal pollinator gardens can be, at Bee City USA, we hope the focus of pollinator garden tours is how gardens are supporting pollinators more so than how stunningly gorgeous they are.
 While the two are not mutually exclusive, with large budgets and manpower, anyone can create a stunning garden.
 Ideally, gardens that support pollinators also are beautiful and tidy.
 But in the end, we want visitors to feel educated and empowered, more than awestruck and overwhelmed.
 That's why we created reusable "factoid signs" to produce and place at strategic locations along the tour.
 Of course, the factoids should be customized to local conditions.

 Bee City USA–Ashland, Oregon, sold 175 tickets for its third pollinator garden tour on June 29 and 30, featuring eighteen of their 53 certified pollinator gardens.
-(You can find their tour guide and certification nomination instructions here.)
-Ashland’s Conservation Division provides up to $3,000 reimbursements for homeowners who remove their irrigated lawn and replace it with a low-water use landscape, such as a pollinator garden.
+(Watch a lovely podcast from The Literary Gardener about the Tour, and find their certification nomination instructions here.)
+Ashland's Conservation Division provides up to a $3,000 reimbursement for homeowners who remove their irrigated lawn and replace it with a low-water use landscape, such as a pollinator garden.

 Norms have changed throughout history.
 Something that was once taboo, if not illegal (think Prohibition making the sale of alcohol illegal exactly 100 years ago), later becomes both widely supported and legal.
 Someday we hope America's managed landscapes will be connected pollinator playgrounds.